napari/docs/docs/plugins/virtual_environment_docs/article-3-version-management.md

 * [Using a local script to edit files](#using-a-local-script-to-edit-files)
 * [Manually](#manually)

 **Goal:** Make sure that you bump your version string everywhere it may appear, in unison, prior to publishing your package.
-A package can be init.py, setup, cfg, etc.
+A version number can be in `init.py`, `setup.cfg`, etc.

 In increasing order of work, but decreasing order of magic, the methods of bummping your version string are listed below.